romulo-milani/romulo-milani/GetToKnowMe.md

 - 👋 Hi, I’m @romulo-milani
 - 👀 I’m interested in web development, gaming and music.
 - 🌱 I’m currently learning JavaScript, HTML and CSS.
-- 💞️ I’m looking to collaborate for open source projects, freelance jobs and any other oportunity to learn.
+- 💞️ I’m looking to collaborate for open source projects, freelance jobs and any other opportunities to learn.
 - 📫 How to reach me romulodmilani@gmail.com

 <!---